 Bath is so called due to being named after Roman baths that were built there.
-It is the largest city in the county of Somerset and has a population of around 108,000 residents.
+It is the largest city in the county of Somerset.
 It is situated a little less than one hundred miles from London.
 The nearest airport is Bristol which offers both domestic and international flights.
 Bath is a UNESCO world heritage site due to its cultural and historic characteristics and recently received a second UNESCO award.

 The history of Bath goes back all the way to Roman times when Bath was constructed for the purpose of enjoyment, self indulgence and pleasure and has been popular through the ages with the remains now drawing in many visitors per annum.
 Although the historical attractions are no longer used for recreational bathing, you can visit nearby modern spas for a similar experience, especially the Thermae Bath which is home to Britain's only natural thermal waters.